Famous/famous/guides/animations.md

 ```

 You only need to register a physics transition once per app.
 After you register it
-with as a method, you can call any transition with that `method` key anywhere
+as a method, you can call any transition with that `method` key anywhere
 else in your app.

 ## <a name="tween_vs_physics">Tweens vs Physics </a>